-- Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn.
+- Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides. - · Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - · Becoming familiar with all your child's school activities and with the academic programs,

-- · Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the district. - · Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - · Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
-[See Academic Counseling on page 37.] - Attending scheduled conferences and requesting additional conferences as needed.
-To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at (903) 861-3801 for an appointment.
+- including special programs, offered in the district. - · Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - · Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - · Monitoring your child's academic progress and contacting teachers as needed.
+[See Academic Counseling on page 43.] - · Attending scheduled conferences and requesting additional conferences as needed.
+To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at 432-607-3700 for an appointment.
 The teacher will usually return your call or meet with you during his or her conference period or before or after school.
-[See Report Cards/Progress Reports and Conferences on page 74.] - · Becoming a school volunteer.
-[See Volunteers on page 87 and policy GKG for more information.] - · Participating in campus parent organizations.
-Parent organizations include: PTO, Athletic Booster Club, Band Booster Club, FFA Booster Club and any other district approved organization. - Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
-For more information, contact the campus principal and see policies BQA and BQB and contact: - Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction and other wellness issues.
-[See School Health Advisory Council (SHAC) on page 63 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - · Contact school officials if you are concerned with your child's emotional or mental well-being. - · Attending board meetings to learn more about district operations, [see policies BE and BED for more information.]
+[See Report Cards/Progress Reports and Conferences on page 84.]

+- · Becoming a school volunteer.
+[See Volunteers on page 99 and policy GKG for more information.] - · Participating in campus parent organizations.
+Parent organizations include: Stanton ISD PTO - · Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
+For more information, see policies BQA and BQB and contact: Jan McCown, 432-607-3700. - Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction human sexuality instruction, instruction on the prevention of child abuse, Family violence, dating violence, and sex trafficking, and other wellness issues

+[See School Health Advisory Council (SHAC) on page 73 and policies BDF, EHAA, FFA for more information.]

+- · Being aware of the school's ongoing bullying and harassment prevention efforts. - · Contact school officials if you are concerned with your child's emotional or mental well being. - · Attending board meetings to learn more about district operations.
+Regular board meetings are held on the second Monday of each month at 6 p.m. at the Stanton ISD Administration Building 200 North College Street, Stanton, Texas, 79782.
+An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at 200 North College Street, Stanton, Texas, 79782 and online at www.stanton.esc18.net.
+[See policies BE and BED for more information.]